Connecticut Tax Tips for Senior Citizens

 Social Security Benefit Adjustment: Social Security recipients who pay federal income tax on their benefits may be able to reduce the amount of benefits that are taxable for Connecticut income tax purposes by completing the Social Security Benefit Adjustment Worksheet included with Form CT-1040 or Form CT-1040NR/PY.

-Social Security recipients whose filing status is: Single or Married Filing Separately and whose federal adjusted gross income is less than $50,000, or Married Filing Jointlyor Head of Household and whose federal adjusted gross income is less than $60,000, are not subject to Connecticut income tax on federally taxable Social Security benefits.
+For taxable years beginning on or after January 1, 1999, Social Security recipients whose filing status is: Single or Married Filing Separately and report a federal adjusted gross income of less than $50,000; or Married Filing Jointly or Head of Household and report a federal adjusted gross income of less than $60,000 are not subject to Connecticut income tax on federally taxable Social Security benefits.

 If you are a nonresident and receive a pension, your pension is not subject to Connecticut income tax, even if a former employer pays you a pension for services performed while you were employed in Connecticut.

-- Clothing and footwear items costing under $50 each;
+- Clothing and footwear items costing under $50;

 - Current United States and Connecticut flags;